Saint Peter: Interpretation of Matthew 16:18

-To better understand what Christ meant, St. Basil elaborates:
+To better understand what Christ meant, Basil of Caesarea elaborates:

 Though Peter be a rock, yet he is not a rock as Christ is.
 For Christ is the true unmoveable rock of himself, Peter is unmoveable by Christ the rock.
 For Jesus doth communicate and impart his dignities, not voiding himself of them, but holding them to himself, bestoweth them also upon others.
 He is the light, and yet you are the light: he is the Priest, and yet he maketh Priests: he is the rock, and he made a rock.